pangz-lab/verus_box-release/HELP.md

     - the IP ADDRESS and PORT number should appear correctly and then save
 7. From the main screen, go to `Mining` then click `START` to run the miner.
     - the mining status will now be sent to the VerusBox's monitoring server
-8. You can now start monitoring your app remotely within your network without having to visit at each one of the miners
+8. You can now start monitoring your app remotely

 ### Sample Setup
 <img src="https://github.com/pangz-lab/verus_box-release/blob/master/help_assets/img/setup_monitoring.gif" alt="Monitoring Server Sample" height="650" width="400"/>

-### FAQs

 ## Other References
 1. [VerusBox Mining](https://youtu.be/7M8Bwz52d7A)
 2. [VerusBox Setup](https://youtu.be/Uq97hCHUYwA)
 3. [Mining Pool Server](https://youtu.be/CF5O-revXIE)

+## FAQs
+🚧